PintaProject/user-guide/docs/tutorial.md

 7. Save ![save](img/overview/save.png) your progress and it should look like this:
 ![colored sketch](img/burger/colored_sketch.gif)

-As you can see from the thumbnail in the __Layers Window__, the [__Color Burn__](edit.md#color-burn) layer is fully colored in but from the drawing, it only burned in the color onto the pencil sketch itself.
+As you can see from the thumbnail in the __Layers__ window, the [__Color Burn__](edit.md#color-burn) layer is fully colored in but from the drawing, it only burned in the color onto the pencil sketch itself.
 This can only work when the layers are [stacked](concept.md#layers) accordingly and [properties](edit.md) of the layers are modified.
 Otherwise, the color would just lay on top of the sketch layer, completely covering it in its [normal](edit.md#normal) state.

 ## __Inking__ ##
 The tools we'll use for inking are: